 Join us for Farm Bureau Spotlight every Friday at 10:00 am.
 This multi-disciplinary, inquiry-based program is designed to educate visitors about the broad industry of agriculture, the many careers fields within it, and its important role within our daily lives.
 Each week we emphasize a different aspect of agriculture such as beekeeping, growing produce, the chemistry of food, veterinary medicine, farming, irrigation, the water cycle, forestry, fishing and much more.
 Farm Bureau Spotlight incorporates our STEM, Mississippi heritage, and health initiatives.

 Fit for Fun introduces children to health and nutrition concepts through a wide range of hands-on and fun activities.
-This program is held every Wednesday at 3:30 pm.
+During normal business hours, this program is held every Wednesday at 3:30 pm.
 Fit for Fun introduces children to health and nutrition concepts through a wide range of hands-on and fun activities.
 Children who attend the program will have the opportunity to hear a health or nutrition related story; engage in an interactive nutrition activity; and participate in physical activities that are designed to encourage movement and fitness for children of all ages and abilities.
 For young children, these activities will improve fine and gross motor skills; spatial awareness; and agility, while older children will have the opportunity to increase their flexibility; aerobic fitness; and muscle strength.
 Through this program, children will have the opportunity to cultivate skills that are vital to long-term health and cognitive growth.
 These behaviors, which are proven to positively impact academic performance as well as physical and emotional wellbeing, play a key role in promoting positive futures for Mississippi’s children.

 Enjoy the yummy results of a nutritious snack!
 Join us Thursdays at 3:30 pm at the Red Rocket Café for Fueled for Adventure.
 Sponsored by St. Dominic Health Services, this weekly program teaches children a recipe which they can make at home that tastes good and is good for them too!